 I’m hurting now, in a way in which I haven’t felt in over a decade.
 Myself and others around me are stuck in a spiritual rut and their pain is my pain.

 The burden of guilt will forever be on my shoulders.
 I have a passion, and when I was freed from the chains of Leukemia, I should have taken action sooner.
-Instead I then wasted more time; time other people wish they could spend with their fallen family members.
+Instead, I then wasted more time; time other people wish they could spend with their fallen family members.

 I have difficulty enjoying myself in regards to entertainment.
 If I don’t succeed in finishing some tasks during the day I feel that I don’t deserve the reward of watching a movie, or playing a game; and when I do anyway, I feel shameful.
 Myriad writers undoubtedly feel this burden too, but I can’t help but remark on how the survivor’s guilt adds weight to this nagging notion.

 Currently, I’m falling behind on #MyCancerStory.
-The blog series where I chronicle my bout with cancer and how it affected me (broken out in chapters every Monday), is one of the proudest moments in my life, and I’m behind four days… and I just started the chapter.
+The blog series where I chronicle my bout with cancer and how it affected me (broken out via weekly chapters every Monday), is one of the proudest moments in my life, and I’m behind four days… and I just started the chapter.
 Instead, I’m working extra jobs on my days off, working overtime at the hospital (of which I recently came back to), and now my life is dedicated to working.

 My story isn’t over however because I cannot stand for this injustice.
 I’m doing something about it, and I can’t discuss it yet.
 Just know that I will not let this passion slip through my fingers, I will succeed, and I will do what I set out to do almost thirteen years ago at the same hospital at which I now work: live.